Sponsor A Resident

 Luca

-Luca is the son of Honey.
-He is a gorgeous boy and he knows it!
-Luca was born in 2013, but still acts like a teenager.
-When he was born in Colorado he needed special treatment to straighten out his legs and at just 10 days old experienced a terrifying wildfire just miles away.
-He loves his mom, Bourbon the pony, being groomed and to be hand walked for adventures.
+Luca is the son of Honey, our Belgian mare that recently passed away at 23 years old after a valiant fight at Cornell University with colic surgery.
+Luca is a gorgeous boy, and he knows it!
+Luca was born in 2013 but still acts like a teenager.
+When he was born in Colorado, he needed special treatment to straighten out his legs and at just 10 days old experienced a terrifying wildfire just miles away.
+He loves Bourbon the pony, being groomed, and being hand walked for adventures.
 He also loves to get into trouble.
-He is so smart we’ve had to Luca proof his stall door.
-He is a beautiful representation of his mama Honey and Friesian Sire the late Hawk.
+He is so smart, we’ve had to Luca-proof his stall door.
+He is a beautiful representation of his late mama Honey and Friesian Sire, the late Hawk.
 Luca’s full name is Hawk’s Luca Rae.
-He loves snacks and grooming his mama.
+His favorite snack is watermelon!

 Pot-Bellied Pig